clzoc/BattGUI/README.md

   - Power adapter data validation
   - UI/UX optimization for power management workflows

+- **Command+Q not quitting when popover is visible**: When the application is activated via the status bar icon and the popover window is displayed, the standard Command+Q shortcut does not quit the application.
+This is likely due to the popover being a non-activating panel, preventing the application from becoming the key application to handle the shortcut.
+An attempt to fix this using a global event monitor was unsuccessful.
+Further investigation and alternative solutions are needed.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.